 Clips triggered by motion or sound alerts are saved automatically to the microSD card.
 Trying to find a clip is a huge pain, however.
 While you can filter by date, you then have to scroll through the basic timeline to try to find the clip you want.
 Once found, I couldn’t see an option to download the clip to my phone, so I ended up removing the memory card and downloading everything to my PC.

-There’s an optional cloud storage service, which costs from €1 per 30 days for seven days of recording (which is pretty cheap), right up to €19 per 30 days for 30-day event storage (which is hugely expensive).
+There’s an optional cloud storage service, which costs from €1 per 30 days for seven days of recording (which is pretty cheap), right up to €19 per 30 days for 30-days of 24/7 recording (which is still fairly competitive).

-If you’re after a camera with proper cloud recording at a good price, then I’d look at the major competition, such as the Ring Indoor Cam.
+For a single device that’s good, but for more features I’d look at the major competition, such as the Ring Indoor Cam.